 Two experimental schemes were used in the study.
 In the first scheme, the preparatory stimulus was green and indicated to the participants (according to the instructions) that the target stimulus would appear on the same side as the cue stimulus with an 80% probability.
 In the second scheme, the preparatory stimulus was yellow and indicated that the probability of the cue and target stimuli had a 50% probability of appearing on the same side.
-A target stimulus presented on the same side as the cue stimulus will hereafter be referred to as a standard stimulus, while one presented on the opposite side will be referred to as a deviant stimulus.
-Thus, the target stimulus was presented under four conditions: (1) match with the cue stimulus at 80% probability (standard stimulus in the 80% condition) - 91 trials; (2) mismatch with the cue stimulus at
+A target stimulus presented on the same side as the cue stimulus, while one presented on the opposite side will be referred to as a deviant stimulus.
+Thus, the target stimulus was presented under four conditions: 1) match with the cue stimulus at 80% probability (standard stimulus in the 80% condition) - 91 trials; 2) mismatch with the cue stimulus at